lindes/pubbin/README.md

   vagrant, which can then be used as a baseline that's likely closer to your expected starting point, thus requiring less work (and less time spent) in the provisioning phase.

-* `is_plaintext` - check to see if a file (or files, and/or standard
-  input) is "plain text" -- uses `file --mime-type` to figure that out.

 ## License